Routing Decision Longest Match Explained

 Fifth 0.0.0.0/0 0.0.0.0 - 255.255.255.255

-The/32 and /0 are two special subnet prefixes.
+The /32 and /0 are two special subnet prefixes.
 The /32 matches only one address.
 The /0 matches all addresses.
-If /32 prefix matches, the router always uses this route.
-A route with /32 prefix is known as the host route.
+If the /32 prefix matches, the router always uses this route.
+A route with the /32 prefix is known as the host route.
 The router uses /0 as the last route.
-A route with /0 prefix is known as the default route.
+A route with the /0 prefix is known as the default route.
 The router uses the default route only when no other route matches.

 10.0.0.1, 10.1.0.36, 10.1.1.25, 10.1.1.1, and 20.0.0.1.

-The first address (10.0.0.1) is available in the address range of the first route (10.0.0.0 – 10.255.255.255) and the last route or the default route (0.0.0.0 – 255.255.255.255).
-As mentioned earlier, the router uses the default route only when no other route is available.
+The first address (10.0.0.1) is within the address range of the first route (10.0.0.0 – 10.255.255.255) and the last route, or the default route (0.0.0.0 – 255.255.255.255).
+A router uses the default route only when no other route is available.
 Since a route is available, the router will not use the default route.
-If we exclude the default route, only the first route will be available for the first address.
+If you exclude the default route, only the first route is left for the first address.
 Thus, the router will use the first route for the first address.

-The fourth address (10.1.1.1) is available in the address range of all routes.
+The fourth address (10.1.1.1) is available in all routes' address ranges.
 The fourth route (10.1.1.1/32) with the /32 prefix exactly matches the address.
 The router will use the fourth route for this address.

 The fifth address (20.0.0.1) is available only in the address range of the last or the default route.
 The router will use this route for the fifth address.

-If you don't want to do the subnetting math, you can use the 'show ip route address' command.
-This command prints the route the router will use for the given address.
-For example, if you want to know which route the router will use for the address 10.0.0.1, you can use the following command.
+The 'show ip route [address]' command shows the route the router will use for the given address.
+For example, to identify the route for the address 10.0.0.1, use the following command.

 #show ip route 10.0.0.1